volcanohatred/pen300/sektor7_intermediate/readme.md

 2. using process injection
 3. using encryption for payload and function name
 4. using our own definition of getProcAddress, getModuleHandle
 5. linking start with winmain
 6. thread context injection - may crash the process
+7. Section Map view injection - also closes the host process.
+8. Early bird APC call - spawns a new process.
+9. reflective dll loader

 # video 4